-The 2015 Hit Maker Summit will be August/Sept.
+The 2015 Hit Maker Summit will be September 19th through the 20th.
 Stay tuned for updates.

 When you act on what I’m about to describe, it could change your life forever.